 Another luxuriously appointed minimalist set, the Ralph Lauren luxury chess set is sure to please anyone with an eye for craftsmanship.
 The leather-tiled board is stitched together by hand, and the sleek nickel and gold-plated pieces are high on style. $1,995

 The luxury jewelry and homeware brand has, of course, crafted their own take on the traditional chess game.
-This one is crafted from sterling silver and 24k gold vermeil, making it one of the most precious and valuable luxury chess sets available.
+This one is crafted from sterling silver and 24k gold vermeil, making it one of the most precious, valuable and best luxury chess sets available.
 The thin, sleek cut pieces are handcrafted by Tiffany silversmiths and take a full year to create. $100,000

 Whether you are an amateur or a professional chess player, you can appreciate the beauty of the David Linley table top chess set.
 It is available in four different color varieties, including forest green, cognac, burgundy or grey.
 If you are looking for a way to add an elegant touch to your game room, living room or office, this luxury chess set provides just that.
 And it’s fun to play, too. $3,684